Home » Symptoms » Cat Symptoms A-Z » Scaly Skin around the Eyes

 Behavioral changes: A cat with skin problems may withdraw, play less, or be restless because it feels uncomfortable.

-A visit to the vet is advisable if the scaling lasts longer than a few days or gets worse.
-A veterinarian should also be consulted if the cat shows signs of discomfort, such as excessive scratching, loss of appetite, or lethargy.
+A visit to the vet is advisable if the Scaling lasts longer than a few days or worsens.
+Even if the cat shows signs of discomfort, such as excessive Scratching, loss of appetite, or lethargy, a vet should be consulted.

-Even if the cat already has known allergies or skin problems, it is important to consult the veterinarian for new or increased symptoms in order to develop an appropriate treatment strategy.
+Even if the cat already has known allergies or skin problems, it is important to consult the vet for new or worsening symptoms in order to develop an appropriate treatment strategy.

-The veterinarian will perform a thorough examination of the cat, including an inspection of the skin and eye area.
-Skin samples may be taken to test for infections or allergies.
+The vet will perform a thorough examination of the cat, including an inspection of the skin and the eye area.
+Skin samples may be taken to test for infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or allergies.
 Blood tests may also be performed to rule out systemic diseases.

-The pet owner can take some measures to alleviate the cat’s discomfort and support skin health.
-It is important to consider the environmental conditions.
-In dry indoor spaces, using a humidifier can help increase humidity and protect the cat’s skin.
+Pet owners can take some measures to relieve the cat’s discomfort and support skin health.
+It is important to consider environmental conditions.
+In dry indoor environments, using a humidifier can help increase humidity and protect the cat’s skin.

 A balanced diet rich in essential fatty acids and vitamins can improve skin health.
-Pet owners should ensure that the cat receives a high-quality food that contains all the necessary nutrients.
+Pet owners should ensure the cat receives high-quality food that contains all necessary nutrients.

 Using hypoallergenic grooming products for cats can help minimize irritation.
-It is important to choose products that are specifically designed for sensitive cat skin.
-Regular brushing can help stimulate the skin and promote the distribution of natural oils, which keeps the skin supple.
+It is important to choose products developed specifically for sensitive cat skin.
+Regular brushing can help stimulate the skin and promote the distribution of natural oils, keeping the skin supple.

 Outlook on current research

-The role of nutrition in skin health in cats is also being intensively investigated.
-There is evidence that certain nutrient deficiencies, especially of essential fatty acids and zinc, can lead to skin problems.
+The role of nutrition in cats’ skin health is also being studied intensively.
+There is evidence that certain nutrient deficiencies—especially essential fatty acids and zinc—can lead to skin problems.
 Studies are evaluating how an enriched diet or supplements can improve skin health.
-In addition, the influence of omega-3 and omega-6 fatty acids on skin diseases in cats is being researched, as these fatty acids may have anti-inflammatory properties.
+In addition, the impact of omega-3 and omega-6 fatty acids on cats’ skin conditions is being researched, as these fatty acids may have anti-inflammatory properties.